-Mr. Riederer's long career in the steel industry as well as his experience as CEO and chief financial officer of Weirton Steel Corporation brings executive management, accounting and finance and financial reporting expertise to the Cliffs Board as well as an indepth knowledge of the North American steel industry.
-His insight as past chairman of North American Iron & Steel Institute is invaluable.
+Mr. Riederer's long career in the steel industry as well as his experience as CEO and chief financial officer of Weirton Steel Corporation brings executive management, accounting and finance and financial reporting expertise to the Cliffs Board as well as an indepth knowledge of the North American steel industry, including through his service as past chairman of North American Iron & Steel Institute is invaluable.